Buying a House in Massachusetts: A Residential Renovation and Interior Design Guide

 This is the question most people do not think to ask until they have already planned something that turns out to require a permit they did not know existed.

-Here is what surprises most people: your house does not need to be a landmark or a listed property.
+Here is what surprises most people: your house does not need to be a landmark or listed in the national registry of historical places.
 If it is located within a district, the rules apply to it regardless.
-You could own a house from 1988 sitting in the middle of a 19th-century neighborhood, and the commission still has jurisdiction over your exterior.
+You could own a house from 1988 in the middle of a early 19th-century neighborhood and the commission still has jurisdiction over your exterior.
 The district is the thing, not the individual building.

 One more thing worth knowing: if your property is on the National Register of Historic Places, that is a different and more involved layer of requirements on top of any local district rules.
 The two can coexist and they do not always point in the same direction.